imt-mobisyst/pkg-multibot/communication_test/README.md

 > Note : After some time, nodes were "disappearing" : they had not crashed, the processes were still running, but `ros2 node list` and `ros2 topic list` returned empty lists.
 The only solution that seemed to fix it was to change the DDS provider from **eProsima Fast DDS** to **Eclipse Cyclone DDS**

-## Network isolation withc FastDDS Discovery server
+## Network isolation with FastDDS Discovery server

 DDS is the protocol used by ROS2 for communicating between nodes.
 One aspect of this protocol is to look for elements that a node can communicate with on the newtwork.
 It's the "Discovery protocol".